-At the Westgate School Sixth Form we take great pleasure in seeing the journey our students take from the transition to secondary school and adapting to Key Stage 3, rising to the challenges of GCSE's in Keys Stage 4 and specialsing their education and raising their future aspirations in our Sixth Form.
-We are proud of the transformation they make into mature young adults as we ensure they are equipped both academically and personally to make the huge leap into the world of work through apprenticeship or follow course at university.
+At The Westgate School Sixth Form we take great pleasure in seeing the journey our students take from the transition to secondary school and adapting to Key Stage 3, rising to the challenges of GCSE's at Key Stage 4 through to specialising their education and raising their future aspirations in our Sixth Form.
+We are proud of the transformation they make into mature young adults as we ensure they are equipped both academically and personally to make the huge leap into the world of work through an apprenticeship or go on to study at University.

 - BTEC course

 - Hybrid (mixture of A Level and BTEC courses)

 Our teaching and learning is of the highest standard and is regularly monitored to ensure students receive the best education and opportunities, built upon the high levels of progress made lower in the school.
 The support we provide for every student in deciding their next steps is outstanding, as we utilise our Careers Lead & Business Engagement Coordinator, with the main objective being, to embrace the careers opportunities we have on our door step and to help students network with potential employers.

 Our Higher Education Coordinator leads on the Extended Certificate Qualification (EPQ) and coaching students in the various pathway applications to ensure that our students have choice and control of their futures.
 Our Sixth Form has a strong track record or ensuring Post 19 pathways and this year we once again surpassed the national average of students going to higher level apprenticeships or university, with a percentage of 93%.